Rokomari.com

 Rokomari.com (রকমারি.কম) is a Bangladeshi e-commerce site.
 It officially launched on 19 January 2012.
 Initially, the website sold only physical books, but now sells ebooks and a variety of items from sporting goods to Stationery.

 Rokomari.com operates as a marketplace and works with publishers who sell their books on this platform, but does not publish any of the books it sells.
 Apart from books published in Bangladesh, it also sells foreign books, including several from West Bengal.
 Rokomari.com primarily sells books written in Bengali and English, however it also sells other foreign language books.

 History

-Rokomari.com was founded on January 19, 2012 by Mahmudul Hasan Sohag, Imam Hasan Al-Amin, Abul Hasan Liton, Khairul Anam Ronnie, Ahteshamul Shams Rakib, and Jubair Bin Amin, At this point the website only sold around 100 books.
-Since then the website has grown, selling 11,00,000 books in 2019.
+Rokomari.com was founded on 19 January 2012, by Mahmudul Hasan Sohag, Abul Hasan Liton, Khairul Anam Ronnie, Ahteshamul Shams Rakib, and Jubair Bin Amin, At this point the website only sold around 100 books.
+Since then the website has grown, selling 1,100,000 books in 2019.

 Services for authors and publishers

 Rokomari assists publishers on digital marketing services and provides data on their books.
 Rokomari hosts a number of online and offline events in collaboration with authors.